The MIT Libraries has a great web site that points to important sources for doing congressional research.

 information about campaign finance.

 The Almanac of American Politics is a tremendous resource that gives detailed information about congressional districts, members of Congress, and local politics.
-This is perhaps my favorite reference book.

 My own congressional data, including recent updates to my standing committee data.